 • (616) 454-5222

-The Michigan child custody laws are quite complex and vary from state to state.
+The Michigan child custody laws are quite complex.
 You should be aware of the different types of custody and what they mean for you and your family.

 In many states, the parents are assumed to want joint custody of the children.
 However, in the state of Michigan, both parents must file for joint custody in order to get it.
 The courts will only consider joint custody if both parents file for it.